sammyd/SwiftJSONShootout/JSONShootOut.md

 ### Accompanying Project

-- A workspace containing multiple playgrounds - each demonstrating a different part of this article
-- Two of the playgrounds rely on 3rd party dependencies, which are referenced using Carthage.
-These should be checked into the repo, so you shouldn't need to fiddle with Carthage to get it to work
-- The dependencies will need to be built tho.
-Select each OSX scheme in turn, and build it.
+This article has accompanying code to demonstrate the different approaches to JSON parsing in Swift, and it takes the form of three playgrounds, combined together in a workspace.
+The workspace also contains projects for the three framework dependencies - SwiftyJSON, Argo and Runes.
+Combining everything in a workspace allows you to use dependencies within playgrounds.

+Carthage was used to import the dependencies, but since they have been committed into the repo, you shouldn't need to worry about it.
+You will, however, need to build the frameworks in the workspace.
+The playgrounds are for OSX, so select each of __ArgoMac__ and __SwiftJSONOX__ from the build schemes menu and then build it.
+Then the playgrounds will work as expected.

 ## Naïve Parsing